LiiP11/Frontend-Mentor-Newbie/README.md

 ## Technologies Used
 - HTML
 - CSS

-## Acknowledgments
-Special thanks to [Frontend Mentor](https://www.frontendmentor.io/) for providing the project requirements and guidance.

 ## Contact
 If you have any questions or need help with the exercises, feel free to get in touch.